dc1504/git-github-workshop/conflict.md

-if you have any questions, fk off
+if you have any questions, fk off and chatgpt